• Home

 Why Waterproofing Matters More in Glencoe

 Glencoe sits between Lake Michigan and 1,200 acres of forest preserve including the Skokie Lagoons.
 This creates unique hydrology — groundwater levels can fluctuate significantly with lake levels and seasonal changes.
 Homes near ravines (common in Glencoe's topography) face additional drainage challenges.
 Never assume an older Glencoe basement is dry just because the current owners haven't seen water — it may simply mean the basement hasn't been tested during extreme conditions.
+With basement remodeling costs in Glencoe running $70,000–$130,000, investing $12,000–$18,000 in proper waterproofing protection is a straightforward decision.

-RECOMMENDED FOR MOST
+RECOMMENDED FOR MOST GLENCOE HOMES

 Interior Drain Tile System

-Why it wins for Glencoe homes:
+Why it wins for Glencoe basement remodeling:

 • Manages water at the perimeter where it enters